HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ### Running the Swift XRT pipeline

 The software required to reprocess Swift-XRT observations is made available as part of the HEASoft package.
-There are quite a few [Swift-XRT specific](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/xrt.html) a
+There are quite a few [Swift-XRT specific](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/xrt.html)
 HEASoft tools, many of which are used as part of data processing, but a convenient processing pipeline ([xrtpipeline](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/help/xrtpipeline.html)) means that we don't have to call the steps individually.